mxxjng/gatsby-presentation/README.md

-## Gatsby Typescript starter
+## Gatsby Presentation

-A Gatsby Typescript starter with eslint and styled-components
+this is a project for presentations